apratimsrivastava20/fossee-oshw/README.md

 ---

 **Issue: Continuous boot loops**
-- Caused by missing partition tables or incorrect flash size.
+- Caused by missing partition tables or an incomplete flash image.

 **Fix:**
-Use the `--fill-flash-size 4MB` flag to ensure the final image matches the ESP32’s expected flash geometry.
+Use the `--fill-flash-size 4MB` flag to ensure that the final flash image matches the expected ESP32 layout.

 ---

 **Issue: ESP-IDF flashing tools cannot communicate**
-- Tools such as `idf.py flash` expect a physical USB-connected ESP32 device, which does not exist in a virtual environment.
+- Tools such as `idf.py flash` expect a physical USB-connected ESP32 device.

 **Fix:**
 Load the merged flash image directly into QEMU: